cidkagenow/speedrunstark/README.md

 > 📣 Reminder!
 Calling `rollTheDice()` will fail unless you send a message value of at least .002 Eth!
 [Here is one example of how to send value with a function call.](https://ethereum.stackexchange.com/questions/6665/call-contract-and-send-value-from-solidity)

-🚀 To deploy your RiggedRoll contract, uncomment the appropriate lines in the `01_deploy_riggedRoll.ts` file in `packages/hardhat/deploy`
+🚀 To deploy your RiggedRoll contract, uncomment the appropriate lines in the `deploy_riggedRoll.ts` file in `packages/snfoundry/deployments`

 💸 You will need to send some funds to your RiggedRoll contract before doing your first roll, you can use the Faucet button at the bottom left of the page.